dstpierre/gosaas/README.md

 ## More documentation

-I'm currently building the documentation using the [repo's Wiki](https://github.com/dstpierre/gosaas/wiki).
+You can find a more detailed documentation here: [https://dominicstpierre.com/gosaas/](https://dominicstpierre.com/gosaas/)

-Please ask any questions here or ping me on [Twitter @dominicstpierre](https://twitter.com/dominicstpierre).
+Please ask any questions here or on [Twitter @dominicstpierre](https://twitter.com/dominicstpierre).

 ## Status and contributing